The translation of this document is outdated.

 (1) The Consumer Rights Protection Centre, State Data

-shall supervise the circulation of information society services
+of information society services.

 (2) Supervisory bodies shall provide service providers and